igor47/blog/_posts/2014-03-26-third-party-domains.md

 This is the equivalent of your own site allowing [javascript injection](https://en.wikipedia.org/wiki/Cross-site_scripting).
 An attacker putting malicious javascript into the blog comments will force your users to perform actions on your main site.

+### Session Clobbering/Cookie Fixation ###

+If your blog provider happens to set the same cookies as you do, you will log out your user or ruin your tracking or analytics.
+For instance, if both you and your blog provider use google analytics, you will both be attempting to set the various `_utm*` cookies.

+The name collision can cause usability problems for your users.
+However, this is also a potential security vulnerability given vulnerable browsers.
+An attacker who can set cookies on your domain can set a sensitive cookie to a value he controls and then force you to make that value valid.
+[Here is a description](http://homakov.blogspot.com/2013/03/hacking-github-with-webkit.html) of such an attack on Github.

 ### Personal Data Leakage (PII) ###

 You might be leaking other data than your session cookies via additional cookies, such as tracking cookies.